HSun981/pulpy-joss/paper.md

 # Target Audience

 The SigPy.RF toolbox has been developed for the use of MRI researchers focusing on pulse sequence design, MRI physics, signal processing and optimization.
 We believe that it will serve as an essential building block of more general image acquisition tools which require specialized RF pulses.
 The toolbox has already been incorporated into open-source sequence development software such as Pulseq [@Layton2017] and PyPulseq [@SravanRavi2019] to provide RF pulses critical to the performance of various pulse sequences.
 An example is shown in \autoref{fig:pulseq}.
+Finally, end-to-end optimization of MRI pulse sequences and reconstructions is being increasingly explored [@Radhakrishna2023; @Wang2022]; with the RF pulse and gradient waveform design functions provided by SigPy.RF, the SigPy package could facilitate this research.

 ![ First TR of a GRE pulse sequence created in Pulseq [@Layton2017] with SigPy.RF-designed SLR excitation pulse.
 Magnitude of the TB = 4 , 90 degree SLR pulse is plotted in the ‘RF mag’ plot, middle left. \label{fig:pulseq}](pulseq-sigpy_cropped.png){ width=80% }